ashoklingadurai/api-documentation-test/source/index.html.md

 # Shipment Journey

 This topic provides you detailed understanding of how Order APIs function when using the **Acme** eCommerce product.
-You can use these APIs to view the status of a shipment, estimated delivery date and the current transit location of the order.
+As a suppkier, you can use these APIs to view the status of a shipment, estimated delivery date and the current transit location of the order.
+Acme's supplier service stores the shipment traking information which can be accessed via REST APIs and displayed as a shipment journey to your end-customer or just for your own reference.</br></br>

+**_NOTE:_**  These APIs are applicable only if the order is **Acme fulfilled**.
+If your order is fulfilled by a third party courier service, you can use their API endpoints to populate the order journey.

 ## Brief context